On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Central max point tolerance graphs

-Conversely, if $G$ is a UCMPTG then all intervals associated to the vertices of $G$ must be of the same length.
-Thus none of them contains other properly and so $G$ is a PCMPTG with the same interval representation.
+Conversely, if $G$ is a unit central MPTG then all intervals associated to the vertices of $G$ must be of the same length.
+Thus none of them contains other properly and so $G$ is a proper central MPTG with the same interval representation.